2009 NBA Finals

 The 2009 NBA Finals was the championship series of the National Basketball Association's (NBA) 2008–09 season and the conclusion of the season's playoffs.
 A best-of-seven playoff series starting on June 4 and concluding on June 14, 2009, it was contested between the Western Conference champion Los Angeles Lakers, and the Eastern Conference champion Orlando Magic.
 The Lakers were heavily favored to win the championship over the Magic.

-The Lakers defeated the Magic, four games to one, to win the franchise's 15th NBA championship.
+The Lakers defeated the Magic in five games to win the franchise's 15th NBA championship.
 Kobe Bryant was named the Finals MVP.
 The Orlando Magic's Game 3 victory was the first win in an NBA Finals game in franchise history; they were previously swept in 1995 by the Houston Rockets.